Strategic Purchasing Management

 The Purchasing Manager must be able to demonstrate a capability to marry strategic and tactical decisions, in a turbulent world of uncertainty.
 Because of the complexity of his job, he needs to acquire and master technical, managerial and behavioral competences with the required depth and -more important?- width.

-For such purposes, and to respond to this demanding context, the program was created to provide a global, up-to-date expertise in the strategic management of Purchasing.
+For such purposes, and to respond to this demanding context, the program responds to the business needs of providing a global, up-to-date expertise in the strategic management of purchasing in order to fully integrate and support the enterprise strategy.

 The learning objectives of this program are: